geeks-accelerator/sqlxmigrate/README.md

 go test -tags 'postgresql mysql'
 ```

-Or altenatively, you could use Docker to easily run tests on all databases
+Or alternatively, you could use Docker to easily run tests on all databases
 at once.
 To do that, make sure Docker is installed and running in your machine
 and then run: